Minority Fellowship Program (MFP)—Doctoral Students

 Who can be considered for this program?

-The MFP targets but is not limited to racial/ethnic minority individuals pursuing a doctoral degree in social work.
+The MFP targets individuals pursuing a doctoral degree in social work.
 Applicants must hold a social work master’s degree from a CSWE-accredited program.
-Their career goal must be to provide leadership in practice, research, teaching, and policy promulgation in government or private organizations serving underrepresented and underserved persons with or at risk for mental health and/or substance abuse disorders.
+Their career goal must be to provide leadership in practice, research, teaching, and/or policy promulgation in government or private organizations working with persons with or at risk for mental health and/or substance use disorders.

 What are the funding sources for the MFP?